alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_installation_management_guide.md

       3. **Download Favorites** - All videos selected as **Favorites** are downloaded when WildXR launches
       4. **Download Entire Catalogue** - All videos in the currently selected **Video Catalogue** are downloaded when WildXR launches
     - ⚠️ Sideloading a headset with videos (transferring video files via a USB connection) is recommended for large videos and large video catalogues
+<div style="page-break-after: always;"></div>

 ### Control, Demo Mode, Menu Tray, and Session Data

 14. **Select Control**
     - By default, users interact with the WildXR user interface with **Gaze** control - controlling a selection reticle with head movement
-    - Select **Hand Controllers** to allow users to use the physical controllers, modeled as hands, to interact with the WildXR user interface
+    - Select **Hand Controllers** to allow users to use the physical controllers, modelled as hands, to interact with the WildXR user interface
     - ⚠️ The **Hand Controllers** option is still in development and may cause unexpected behavior in the app and is not recommended for public use
     - ⚠️ Giving the public access to the physical controllers associated with VR headsets allows them to exit WildXR and gain access to the general VR interface which is generally undesirable
-<div style="page-break-after: always;"></div>

 15. **Demo Mode**
     - ⚠️ **Demo Mode** is recommended for most public deployments of WildXR ⚠️